I warn you, if you bore me, I shall take my revenge.

 This last subject is extremely simple but one many amateur users of Japanese planes and most users overseas get wrong.
 It happens so frequently that I am confident the improvement in Beloved Customer’s personal performance with Japanese planes will improve dramatically from this last subject alone.

-The problem with Japanese planes is that, while they are simple tools, they are actually more sophisticated than appearances suggests.
-Dealing with these subtle details without properly understanding them leaves many as confused as a ball of yarn among a dozen big-eyed kittens, so to avoid having too many strands running all over the place, let’s start with the basics, namely how to adjust them.
+The problem with Japanese planes is that, while they are exceedingly simple tools, their appearance belies their sophistication.
+Dealing with these subtle details without properly understanding how they interact with each other leaves many as confused as a ball of yarn among a dozen big-eyed kittens, so to avoid having too many strands running all over the place, let’s start with the basics, namely how to adjust them.
+Planes that is, not kittens or balls of yarn.
 For purposes of this discussion, we will assume our plane is in good fettle to begin with.

 Preparing the Body

-Although this is not an issue in the case of the planes C&S Tools purveys, Beloved Customer will want to inspect their plane, and perhaps make a few modifications to the body before playing with the blade too much.
+Although not an issue in the case of the planes C&S Tools purveys, Beloved Customer will want to inspect their plane, and perhaps make a few modifications to the body before strenuous use.

 Striking Chamfer

-While you are at it, cut off the corners formed at the right and left sides of this chamfer.
+While you are at it, cut off the corners formed at the right and left corners of this chamfer.

 This is a one-time operation.